top of page

 To work on-site at our boarding & training facility, youth must be 18yrs+, but fostering can be done at home as early as 2 yrs old for cats/ kittens and 5yrs old for dogs.

-This is truly the most fun way to channel your youths’ desire and need to volunteer - and it can be done from your own home.
+This is truly the most fun way to channel your youths’ desire to volunteer - and it can be done from your own home.

 Motley Zoo, by definition is a diverse group of people from different backgrounds and beliefs - all unified around the mission of saving the lives of animals in need.
 We appreciate, encourage and embrace diversity, equality and differences, believing that it makes for the most balanced and cohesive culture - which in turn, allows us to fulfill our mission to the best of our ability.